ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/173_Status_flags.md

 ## FIRSTINITRUN

 First initial run of the script, in the case of multiple simulation runs due to training cycles or [NumTotalCycles](numtotalcycles.md).
 While **INITRUN** and **FIRSTRUN** is set at the start of any simulation run, **FIRSTINITRUN** is only set at the first initial run.
-It is not set in any subsequent training or total cycles.
+It is not set in any subsequent training or test cycles.

 ## EXITRUN